briefmedia-digital/frontend-docs/style-guide/Redux.md

   * Async actions are created using [redux-thunk](https://github.com/gaearon/redux-thunk)
   * A thunk is a function that wraps an expression to delay its evaluation
   * Redux thunks make use of our AJAX services to make calls to APIs and dispatch actions during the AJAX lifecycle
-  * Action types dispatched will usually follow the same naming scheme.
+  * Action types dispatched will usually follow the same naming scheme
     * `FETCH_FOO` - An action informing the reducer that the request began.
-Toggles an `isFetching` state to true.
+Toggles an `isFetching` state to true
     * `RECEIVE_FOO` - Action informing the reducer that the request finished successfully.
-Send response to reducer.
+Send response to reducer
     * `REJECT_FOO` - Action informing the reducer that the request failed.
-Send error response to reducer to handle.
+Send error response to reducer to handle

   ```javascript